Background on XRF Testing, Detailed Methodology

 XRF Testing Methodology

-Researchers tested products using a handheld X-ray fluorescence (XRF)
+Researchers tested products using a High Definition X-Ray Fluorescence (HDXRF)

 Factsheet).
-The XRF analyzer uses a technology known as x-ray fluorescence
+The HDXRF analyzer uses a technology known as x-ray

-spectrometry to detect chemical elements, such as lead, cadmium,
+fluorescence spectrometry to detect chemical elements, such as lead,

 The elemental composition of the materials reveals the presence of potentially